xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.1.1 The current infrastructure uses an abstract class, `core/ui/CopyCutAction.java extends org.eclipse.jface.action.Action`.
-To define the behavior of move operation this interface shall be modified to allow the cut/paste operation to be a single transaction as opposed to 2 separate transactions.
-This new transaction shall be started and ending within `PasteAction.java::run()`.
+To define the behavior of the move operation, this interface shall be modified to allow the cut/paste operation to be done a single transaction as opposed to 2 separate transactions.
+This new transaction shall be started and ended within `PasteAction.java::run()`.

-In addition modifications to this abstract class, the classes that extend this shall also be modified as required for this change.
-These are:
+In addition to modifications in the abstract class, the classes that extend this shall also be modified as required for this change.
+These classes are:
 * `core/ui/CopyAction.java` - This shall be modified as needed to adhere to interface changes, but functionality shall not be changed.
 * `core/ui/CutAction.java` - The deletion of selected elements will no longer be performed during cut.
 Additionally, cut does not start a transaction any longer.

-6.1.2 Introduce a new abstract class, `CutCopyPasteAction extends Action`, and modify the  existing `CutCopyAction` and `PasteAction` classes to extend this new class instead of extending Action directly as was done before this change.
+6.1.2 Introduce a new abstract class, `CutCopyPasteAction extends Action`
+Modify the existing CutCopyAction and PasteAction classes to extend this new class instead of extending the Action class directly as was done before this change.

 Move the common implementation from `CutCopyAction` "up" into this new class.
 This change allows `PasteAction` to know when the user has selected cut vs copy and to perform the cut/paste (move) in a single transaction that occurs in PasteAction (previously cut was performed in a transaction of its own).

-6.1.3 Delete the code that was deleting elements out of `CutAction.java::postRun()`.
+6.1.3 Remove the code that was deleting elements during cut.
+This change is in `CutAction.java::postRun()`.
 Rework this code as needed to account for the fact that elements are no longer being deleted.

 6.1.4 Add an attribute to CutCopyPasteAction, `ELEMENT_MOVE_SOURCE_SELECTION`, that holds the selection made by the user when cut is selected.